nabla-ml/nabla/docs/api/index.md

 # API Reference

-This page contains the complete API reference for Nabla, organized by functionality.
+This page contains the complete API reference for Endia, organized by functionality.

 ```{toctree}
 :maxdepth: 2